shrimpcast/shrimpcast/README.md

 ### Why [srs-stack/5.12.21](https://github.com/ossrs/oryx/releases/tag/v5.12.21)?

 Because it's entirely open-source, supports HTTP-FLV for low-latency streaming, and performs admirably.
+>Note: due to certain issues with srs-stack, as of v1.2.1, we are testing [restreamer](https://github.com/datarhei/restreamer).
+You can pass the flag --restreamer on the install script to use it instead of [srs-stack/5.12.21](https://github.com/ossrs/oryx/releases/tag/v5.12.21)

 ### Can I use another media server?